steelbrain/pundle/docs/technical/components.md

 Pundle's official default resolver `pundle-resolver-default` should be suitable for most cases, but you might want to write this type of component if you want to intercept every require request.
 It's especially useful for components that want to install non-existent npm packages automatically as they are imported in codebase like in `pundle-plugin-npm-installer`.
 The return value of the main callback should be a string on success and falsy in case resolver was not able to find the file.

 The main callback for resolver components receives an extra `knownExtensions` in it's config object.
-It's an array of all known extensions known to Pundle through different components.
+It's an array of all extensions known to Pundle through different components.
 This gives resolvers the ability to work with any new extension without extra configuration.
 Also make sure not to throw an error in your resolver if the file is not found.
 Throwing an error will make pundle halt the resolution process instead of moving on to the next available resolver.

 Below is an example resolver that will resolve all request in a file-tree manner, for example requiring `foo.js` from `/dir/bar.js` would resolve to `/dir/foo.js` in it.